Use Java RemoteWebDriver with a proxy

 System.getProperties().put("https.proxyPort", "8080");

 Important: Do not use Selenium Proxy because it is not relevant for this flow.
 Selenium Proxy is used for the communication between Selenium and the tested application.
-When working with Perfecto, the connection to the application (i.e. to the device) doesn't involve a proxy.
+When working with Perfecto, the connection to the application (that is to the device) doesn't involve a proxy.

-2. If the proxy requires authentication, use the following code as well before the creation of the RemoteWebDriver:
+2. If the proxy requires authentication, also use the following code before the creation of the RemoteWebDriver.

 Copy